 Think of ways of posing for your model photos for other situations too.
 Some model facial expressions to practice in the mirror include …

 Well, you get the idea of how to practice posing for the camera

-How to Get Ideas when Posing for Model Photos
+How to Get Ideas for Model Poses

 Before you hire your modeling portfolio photographer, settle down and be realistic.
 Ask yourself these 5 questions: